wstric/bedburner/README.md

 Requires raising the bed for clearance and to prevent damage to the bed heater.
 Mods like Whoppingpochard kinematic bed mount do this with other benefits.

-## Es ist "verboten"

 :fire: :fire: :fire:

+> [!CAUTION]
-Installation of this mod involves wiring mains AC voltage and addition of heaters without thermistor feedback.
+> Installation of this mod involves wiring mains AC voltage and addition of heaters without thermistor feedback.
+>

-Careful wiring and component selection can reduce the risk of injury or fire, but only similar to the existing components of a v2.4 but never zero.
+> Careful wiring and component selection can reduce the risk of injury or fire,
+> but only similar to the existing components of a v2.4 but never zero.

-This mod should not be attempted without experience and caution.
+> This mod should not be attempted without experience and caution.
-I am not responsible for any resulting damage or harm.
+> I am not responsible for any resulting damage or harm.

 :fire: :fire: :fire: